 My Journey to Loving Carbon Dioxide

-A biographical essay by Cole Ryan 2464 word count, approx 10 minutes to read.
+A biographical essay by Cole Ryan, 2464 word count, approx 10 minutes to read.

 I remember when my first twinge of energy anxiety occurred.
 It was in 1969 when I was sitting in the family’s utility truck (the Ute as they are called in New Zealand) at the local gas station, and my father was talking with someone about the first moon landing which was going to happen the next day.
 It was an exciting time, but their conversation soon turned to the fuel that was being pumped into the vehicles around us.
 I recall that my father’s friend said the world would run out fuel of soon because there wasn’t enough of it left in the ground.
 At age 11, I had never thought about this before, but it made sense to me that this magic liquid that powered our families’ vehicles and crayfishing boats couldn’t last forever.
 The anxiety that I felt when I heard that statement stayed with me for many years and I felt particularly sorry for the owners of petrol/gas stations who would soon be out of business.